p-j/generator-yawa/readme.md

 ## Contribute

 If you find a bug or woud like to see a new feature added, please fill an issue here on github or even better, send a pull request.

+## Author

+YAWA Generator is brought to you by [Jeremie Parker](http://jeremie-parker.com) and made possible by the awsome work of all the opensource community around
+Yeoman, Grunt, Bootstrap, Groundwork etc...

 ## License